user-ahsan/hand-font/docs/Agent tasks/frontend-tasks.md

 7. **Implement mobile-first responsive design**
 8. **Use TypeScript strictly** - no `any` types allowed
 9. **ALL WORK MUST BE DONE IN THE ROOT DIRECTORY** - this is a monorepo setup
+10. **MANDATORY: All components MUST use design.json specifications**
+10. **MANDATORY: All components MUST use design.json specifications**

 ---